-This course provides the foundation of knowledge needed to progress to the flight lab required for professional certificates and ratings.
-Commonly referred to as "ground school" the course covers the basic components of an airplane as well as elements of aerodynamics, weather, navigation, safety, and more.
+This course provides the foundation of knowledge needed to progress to the theory courses and flight labs required for professional certificates and ratings.
+Commonly referred to as "ground school", the course covers the basic components of an airplane as well as elements of aerodynamics, weather, navigation, safety, the national airspace system, and general operating rules and regulations required for the Private Pilot knowledge requirements.
+Successful completion of this course will provide an endorsement to take the FAA Private Pilot Knowledge Test.
+3 credits